-The commenters tended to offer no new information on costs or benefits in their comments to the Department of Commerce; the majority of comments simply rehashed the same arguments and facts presented to and considered by agencies during the initial notice-and-comment rulemaking process.
+Moreover, some of the targeted rules had not yet been fully implemented or even finalized, making them particularly poor candidates for retrospective review for the reasons discussed previously.
+The commenters tended to offer no new information on costs or benefits in their comments to the Department of Commerce; the majority of comments simply rehashed the same arguments and facts presented to and considered by the agency during the initial notice-and-comment rulemaking process.
+In particular, commenters tended to focus on three issues that have already been thoroughly reviewed by DOE and by courts: